The Talking Newspaper for the Blind and visually impaired in Kings Lynn and West Norfolk

 Vision Link complies with the 2016 General Data Protection Regulations and only uses clients data for the primary task of sending equipment and audio recordings.

-- Following the closure of the Downham Market and Hunstanton Talking Newspapers, Vision Link now covers the whole of West Norfolk to provide a Talking Newspaper and even supplies locals who have moved away as far as London and Glasgow.
+Following the closure of the Downham Market and Hunstanton Talking Newspapers, Vision Link now covers the whole of West Norfolk to provide a Talking Newspaper and even supplies locals who have moved away as far as London and Glasgow.

-- The News is recorded onto USB memory sticks for play back on special players.
-These players are given to listeners for as long as they need them.
+The Talking Newspaper is run entirely by volunteers and receives no funding from any statutory body.
+The News is recorded onto USB memory sticks for play back on special players, computers or some TV's.
+These players are loaned to listeners for as long as they need them.
 They operate on battery or mains.
+The news is also available through this website or the Amazon Echo Dot, Alexa, with the skill Talking Newspapers.
 The USB sticks are distributed and returned in special pouches by the Royal Mail free of charge as articles for the Blind.
 They can then be recycled.

-- We always need volunteers to keep this valuable service going.
-Apart from reading there are many other tasks, from preparing the script to operating the recording equipment, packing and unpacking the memory sticks and making copies. if you can spare just two hours a month please contact us.
+We always need volunteers to keep this valuable service going.
+Apart from reading there are many other tasks, from preparing the script to operating the recording equipment, packing and unpacking the memory sticks and making copies.
+If you can spare just two hours a month please contact us.